 Bisson's non-fiction articles and reviews have appeared in The Nation, Monthly Review, Glamour, SF Age, Automotive News, New York Newsday, Writer’s Digest, Common Ground, Covert Action Information Bulletin, the Los Angeles Times, The Washington Post, The Whole Earth Catalog and the Park Slope Food Coop's Linewaiter's Gazette.

 Bisson created THE NO-FRILLS BOOKS in 1981 and co-authored CAR TALK WITH CLICK AND CLACK, THE TAPPET BROTHERS (Dell, 1991) with National Public Radio's call-in mechanics, Tom and Ray Magliozzi.
 He co-authored a western Kentucky memoir, A GREEN RIVER GIRLHOOD, with his aunt Elizabeth Ballantine Johnson in 1992.
 He completed SAINT LEIBOWITZ AND THE WILD HORSE WOMAN, the long-awaited posthumous sequel to A CANTICLE FOR LEIBOWITZ, for the estate of WALTER M. MILLER, JR. (Bantam, October 1997.)

 With his long-time companion Judy Jensen, Bisson owned and operated a revolutionary mail-order book service, Jacobin Books, from 1985 to 1990.
 His young adult biography of NAT TURNER, Slave Revolt Leader was published by Chelsea House and Holloway House in 1988.
 With Tim Blunk and Ray Levasseur, Bisson (as "Jacobin") edited an anthology of writings by revolutionary political prisoners in the USA, HAULING UP THE MORNING (Red Sea Press, 1990).
 In 1996 he edited the 1960s memoir of activist film star Peter Coyote, SLEEPING WHERE I FALL (Counterpoint, Spring 98).
 He also worked on Coyote's latest, THE RAINMAN'S THIRD CURE.
-Other editing projects include bebop guitarist Bruce Forman's mystery novel, TRUST ME; Dan Berger's history of the Weather Underground, OUTLAWS OF AMERICA; Diana Block’s ARM THE SPIRIT; and David Gilbert's SDS/weather memoir LOVE AND STRUGGLE.
+Other editing projects include bebop guitarist Bruce Forman's mystery novel, TRUST ME; Dan Berger's history of the Weather Underground, OUTLAWS OF AMERICA; Diana Block’s memoir ARM THE SPIRIT and novel CLANDESTINE OCCUPATIONS; and David Gilbert's SDS/Weather memoir LOVE AND STRUGGLE.
 Bisson helped put together Mumia Abu Jamal's LIVE FROM DEATH ROW in 1995 and wrote ON A MOVE: The Story of Mumia Abu-Jamal (Litmus, February 2001).
 He later wrote a film script about Mumia for independent producer Joshua Leonard.

 He is the editor of PM Press's OUTSPOKEN AUTHOR series which features such SF icons as Michael Moorcock, Ursula K. LeGuin, Rudy Rucker, Cory Doctorow and Kim Stanley Robinson.